antzGames/OpenVAT-for-Godot/README.md

 - Extract the ZIP file.
 - Copy the `addons` directory from the extracted ZIP file into your Godot project's `res://` filesystem.
 - Go to `Project > Project Settings > Plugins` and enable **OpenVAT Animated MultiMeshInstance3D Plugin**.
-- Test to see if you can add the new `OpenVATMultiMeshInstance3D` node into a scene.
+- Add the new `OpenVATMultiMeshInstance3D` node into a scene.

 ## `OpenVATMultiMeshInstance3D`

-This plugin provides a new node called `VATMultiMeshInstance3D` which inherits `MultiMeshInstance3D`.
+This plugin provides a new node called `OpenVATMultiMeshInstance3D` which inherits `MultiMeshInstance3D`.

 ### Preparing your Mesh for use with the `OpenVATMultiMeshInstance3D` node

 > [!IMPORTANT]
 > Crucial information necessary for to use the `OpenVATMultiMeshInstance3D` node.

-1. Not going to explain how to use OpenVAT as the OpenVAT developer has hours of videos demonstrating how to use it.
+1. Not going to explain how to use OpenVAT Blender tool, as the OpenVAT developer has hours of videos demonstrating how to use it.
 However, the Godot version of the OpenVAT shader assumes you exported your model in Blender with the OpenVAT tool using these settings:
  - `Vertex Normals` = `Packed`
  - `Use Single Row` checked